 Shortly after Classic launched, it became clear that gear wasn’t as simple as it seemed and Best in Bags would actually be pretty darn handy.
 So we decided to make it for Classic.
-And then TBC Classic as well.
+And then TBC Classic as well, and now WotLK.

 Creating Classic AMR – the process

 Our entire company is just 3 people: a developer (Yellowfive), a designer and theorycrafter (Swol), and me (Zoopercat), a researcher and data guru.
 We already work full-time on retail Warcraft, so supporting Classic was a massive undertaking.
-TBC wasn’t any less work, either.
+TBC and WotLK weren’t any less work, either.

-It seems easy to support Classic/TBC – just add in a few stats like Spirit and Hit, remove Azerite, change the talents, add meta gems in for TBC, etc. It’s never that simple though, is it?
+It seems easy to support Classic/TBC/WoTLK – just add in a few stats like Spirit and Hit, remove Azerite, change the talents, add meta gems in for TBC, etc. It’s never that simple though, is it?
 Of course we already knew it wouldn’t be easy, but the devil is in the details.